Shinbatsu/Three-Pass-Compiler/README.md

 # 3P Compiler

-A simple compiler that translates a arithmetic expression into a stack-based asm code.
+A simple compiler that translates an arithmetic expression into a stack-based asm code.
 The compiler works in three stages:

 1. **Pass 1**: Tokenizes and parses the source code into an abstract syntax tree (AST).
 2. **Pass 2**: Reduces the AST via constant folding.